gkjoyes/go-tour/maps/Readme.md

 it.bucket = it.startBucket
 ```

-We generate a random number with `fastrand()` and use it to determine the starting bucket and a random offset within that bucket.
+We generate a random number with `fastrand()`/`fastrand64()` and use it to determine the starting bucket and a random offset within that bucket.
 The `mapiternext` function then iterates through the elements, returning the first valid entity, while skipping over any empty ones.

 ```go
 for ; i < bucketCnt; i++ {